 6. Use Lemon to Freshen Garbage Disposals

-Lemon peels have been used for generations to help freshen smelly garbage disposals.
-The citrus oils help cut odors while leaving behind a cleaner scent.
-It is a much nicer smell than whatever mystery science experiment was living down there before.
+For many years, people have used lemon peels to freshen up stinky garbage disposals.
+The citrus oils neutralize the odors and instead leave a fresh smell.
+Definitely a more pleasant fragrance than whatever mystery science experiment was living down there before.

 7. Boil Water and Lemon to Freshen the Kitchen